Collecting from Microsoft Windows using WEC/WEF¶

 ktpass /princ http/lmio-collector.domain.int@DOMAIN.INT /pass Password01! /mapuser DOMAIN\lmio-collector -pType KRB5_NT_PRINCIPAL /out http-lmio-collector.keytab /crypto AES256-SHA1

-The keytab file http-lmio-collector.keytab
+The keytab file http-lmio-collector.keytab is created.

 1.5.
 Collect key tab files from the Windows Server